If you are looking for a specific answer you can’t find, please contact our Congressional Affairs Director, Melissa Medina.

 Q. What kinds of people should we ask to serve as judges?

-We recommend having a diverse selection of judges, from different industries and backgrounds.
+We recommend having a diverse selection of judges who have basic familiarity with computer programming.
 You should have an approximately even number of male and female judges.

 The judges cannot have a conflict of interest and there should be an odd number, in the case of a tie.
 Listed below are some suggestions for the type of people you might ask.
 Remember, these are simply suggestions.
 Feel free to think creatively.

-- A Computer Science Professor or College Student from a local College
+- A Computer Science Professor or College Student from a local university

 - A tech entrepreneur